 Will Empowering Parents Bring Relief To Overcrowded UK Prisons?

-However, beyond the surface-level symptoms lies a deeper issue, and that is the erosion of teachers, and parental authority and responsibility.
+However, beyond the surface-level symptoms lies a deeper issue: the erosion of teachers and parental authority and responsibility.
 If we are being honest, there is a reason why the family unit was created in the first place.

-When a Government which is meant to oversee all the activities of the small unit under it, pushes to become the units themselves, then an issue is born.
+When a Government that is meant to oversee all the activities of the small unit under it, and pushes to become the units themselves, an issue is born.

 But in a case where the Government, as busy as it seems, takes away the disciplinary power of the family and institutions and even takes away the child from the family and straight into the system, a system too busy to properly look after, or even train the child, then the government produces beings that will become thorns on its flesh like we have today.